juniorgasparotto/GraphExpression/README.md

 }
 ```

-_The first output displays all parents of the item references._
+_The first output displays all parents of the item reference._

 ```
 Property.Class1_Prop2